PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 The secure boot chain process is now complete.

-See the [Basic Signing Flow document](https://github.com/ARMmbed/meta-mbl/blob/mbl-os-0.7/docs/basic-signing-flow.md#-a-name-section-2-1-a-2-1-the-generic-tf-a-secure-boot-chain) for a more detailed description of the AArch64 secure boot flow.
+See the [Basic Signing Flow document][basic-signing-flow] for a more detailed description of the AArch64 secure boot flow.

 ## <a name="section-2-3"></a> 2.3 Partitioning software components into FIP/FIT images